noobshow/terms/peoples_trust/ca.md

 ### 12. Language

 The parties hereby acknowledge that they have required this Addendum and all related documents to be drawn up in the English language.
-Les parties reconnaissent avoir demandé que le présent contrat ainsi que tous les documents qui s’y rattachent soient rédigés en langue anglaise.
+Les parties reconnaissent avoir demandé que le présent contrat ainsi que tous les documents qui s'y rattachent soient rédigés en langue anglaise.

 ### 13. Network Compliance and Disclosure